Mexican Street Corn (Elote Recipe)

 What is an Elote?

 Elote, pronounced ‘ee-low-tay’ is a side dish of sweet grilled corn on the cob, smothered with a mixture of crema (or sour cream), mayonnaise, and spices.
 The combination of sweet and slightly charred corn with the spicy sauce is irresistibly good.
-Elote is a popular vendor street food sold during Mexican festivals which is why it’s referred to as Mexican Street Corn.

-How to Make Mexican Street Corn:
+How to Make Grilled Mexican Street Corn:

 1. Grill Corn: Use just enough foil to cover the corn once, overlapping slightly and tucking in the edges.
-We double wrap for a camp-fire.
+We double wrap for a campfire.
 See our full tutorial on grilling corn in foil.

 2. Partially Unwrap: Once the corn is grilled, let it rest inside the foil 10 minutes then peel back the foil to expose most of the corn, but keep the foil under the cob to use as a dish/ holder to avoid getting sauce on your hands.